Struggling to Breathe During Cold Winter Workouts

 Exercise-Induced Bronchoconstriction or EIB

 A good workout is going to make me sweat, my muscles are going to tire and I'll probably be breathing harder when I finish than when I started.
-But there are some conditions that can cause labored or painful breathing, almost as soon as the workout begins.
-This isn't the normal huffing and puffing you should expect, but something that's so severe it can leave you gasping for air, as if you're having an asthma attack.
+But some conditions can cause labored or painful breathing, almost as soon as the workout begins.
+This isn't the normal huffing and puffing you should expect, but something so severe it can leave you gasping for air, as if you're having an asthma attack.

 It's not because you're out of shape, but rather it's a combination of temperature and humidity.
 Specifically, cold temperatures and a lack of humidity.
 The condition is called exercise-induced bronchoconstriction or EIB.

 The first time I learned about the condition was on a trip to Alaska.
 I went to a small town called North Pole in December.
 On the day my flight landed, it was 40 degrees BELOW zero.
 A friend who had lived there gave me a little advice on how to deal with the temperature.

 "When you step out of the airport, the first thing you're going to want to do is take a deep breath.
 Don't!
 Taking deep breaths of really cold air is going to cause a burning sensation in your lungs.
 You're going to almost immediately start coughing, gasping for more air and making the entire situation worse."